7Cav/cScripts/README.md

 ```

 ## CAV Functions
-CAV Functions are usable functions and scripts that can be called for to easy up your life.
-You can read more about hte scripts below or visit the mission script viwer in the editor.
+CAV Functions are usable functions and scripts that can be called.
+You can read more about hte scripts bellow or visit the mission Function Viewer in the editor.

 ## Main
 #### initMain
-initMain is best run on a crate or cargo container that have an inventory.
-The script add vital function to the object including; `equipBase`, `ReGear add action`, `Quick Selections` and `Insignia Selection`
+initMain is best run on a crate or cargo container that have somekind of a inventory.
+This function add vital function to the crate including; `equipBase`, `ReGear addAction`, `Quick Selection addActions` and `Insignia Selection addActions`
 To call the function add this to the initLine of the crate:
 ``` c++
     [this] call cScripts_fnc_initMain;